TeXmeijin/vite-react-ts-tailwind-firebase-starter/README.md

-# vite-react-ts-tailwind-starter
+# ⚡ vite-react-ts-tailwind-starter

-Starter using Vite + React + TypeScript + Tailwind.
+Starter using Vite + React + TypeScript + Tailwind with Firebase.

 ## Motivation

-Improve building your faster **prototyping** by using Vite, TypeScript, React, TailwindCSS.
+Improve building your faster **prototyping** by using Vite, TypeScript, React, TailwindCSS, Firebase.

 This starter uses following libraries: